Magma Ocean Waves and Thermal Variability on Lava Worlds: Summary and Outlook

 \item[\textit{ii})] At orbital periods shorter than $\sim$3 days and eccentricities of a few percent, tidal heating creates deep magma oceans.
 For smaller Earth-sized planets, the fluid lava ocean can extend all the way to the core-mantle boundary.
 For larger super-Earths, the ocean, still hundreds of kilometers deep, overlies a mushy two-phase layer that transitions to a solid viscoelastic lower mantle (Figure \ref{Fig_H_Porb}).
 These interior profiles represent stable, self-consistent thermal equilibria where the energy deposited into the planet interior by tides (plus radioactivity and the heat of formation) is transported steadily out of the mantle by a combination of fluid and solid-state convection (capped by stellar insolation as a boundary condition; Figure \ref{Fig_fluxes_equilibria}).
 Fluid and semi-fluid equilibria can persist against orbital (semimajor axis) decay for times comparable to or longer than the system age (Figure \ref{Fig_inspiral_time}), assuming eccentricity can be maintained by external forcing (Figure \ref{Fig_tau_ec}). \end{itemize}

-Failing eccentricity, other sources of tidal heating are planetary obliquity and asynchronous rotation (e.g.~\citealt{makarov2012conditions,correia2019spin,millholland2019obliquity}).
-Our qualitative results on the thermal behavior of tidally heated rocky worlds, namely the possibility of deep fluid oceans and aperiodic variability in surface thermal emission, should be independent of the origin of tidal stress.
+Failing eccentricity, other sources of tidal heating are planetary obliquity and asynchronous rotation (e.g.~\citealt{makarov2012conditions,correia2019spin,millholland2019obliquity}). {The qualitative behaviors we uncovered should not depend on eccentricity specifically, but rather on the presence of a persistent time-varying tidal potential.
+Irrespective of its source, this time-variable forcing can excite motions in the magma ocean and generate heat.
+If sufficiently strong, such heating can help sustain deep fluid oceans, and if several modes are excited simultaneously, can also produce temporally irregular surface thermal emission.}

 Are lava waves driven by eccentricity tides a root cause for the dramatic time variability observed in 55 Cnc e (see Introduction)?
 The current upper limit of $e_{\rm p} \lesssim 0.05$ \citep[][]{bourrier201855} does not rule out significant tidal heating, but there is no clear mechanism (read: exterior perturber) by which a percent-level eccentricity for 55 Cnc e can be maintained (\citealt{ferraz2025tidal}).
 More accurate eccentricity measurements for more short-period planets, together with synoptic studies, are welcome.